blakecromar/aws_command_line/README.md

 ## ssh ec2-user
 This only works with Mac and Linux operating systems <br>
-Make sure that you are located in the same folder as your `.pem` file If you get a '[.pem file name]: bad permissions' error type `chmod 0400 [.pem file name]` to give it permissions
+Make sure that you are located in the same folder as your `.pem` file <br>
+If you get a '[.pem file name]: bad permissions' error type `chmod 0400 [.pem file name]` to give it permissions

 ```